SunnyFlail/Forms/README.md

 `IElement[] $middleElements` - Array of objects implementing `SunnyFlail\HtmlAbstraction\Interfaces\IElement` interface - Elements to be printed before input
 `IElement[] $bottomElements` - Array of objects implementing `SunnyFlail\HtmlAbstraction\Interfaces\IElement` interface - Elements to be printed before error
 `array $inputAttributes` - Array of html attributes to be provided to input Element
-`array $wrapperAttributes` - Array of html attributes to be provided to wrapper Element
+`array $containerAttributes` - Array of html attributes to be provided to wrapper Element
 `array $errorAttributes` - Array of html attributes to be provided to error Element
 `?string $labelText` - Text to be shown inside label, if unset it shows the field name
 `array $labelAttributes` - Array of html attributes to be provided to label Element